 Hi,

 I am an Associate Research Professor based at The Pennsylvania State University, (University Park, PA, USA) in the Department of Astronomy and Astrophysics.
-I work in the field of high resolution X-ray spectroscopy using high precision X-ray optics, Off-Plane Reflection Gratings and solid-state imagers.
-My work is aimed towards the development of X-ray detection instrumentation for sub-orbital rocket payloads and orbital satellites.
+I am an Experimental Astro-Particle physicist who specializes in the development of instrumentation for high resolution soft X-ray spectroscopy on suborbital rocket, and instrumentation for the detection of Ultra-High Energy neutrinos.

 I work with a group at the Penn State University, run by professor Randall McEntaffer, that has built on several sub-orbital rocket missions (WRXR, TREXS) and is currently working on OGRE.
 The payloads of these missions are designed to test the effectiveness of off-plane gratings in a high resolution soft X-ray spectrometer and show that such instruments could improve understanding of shock fronts in supernova remnants and find the WHIM.
 My primary responsibility is to oversee the specification, design, fabrication, testing and launch of the X-ray CCD camera intended for the mission.
 In addition I assist in the integration and testing of the rocket spectrometer optics.
 I run all of the lab space used for the build of the rocket payloads and supervise and mentor a small team of undergraduates.